 What other languages do you offer therapy in?

-Besides English, some of our clinicians offer therapy in several different languages, including Mandarin, Cantonese, Tagalog, and Spanish.
+Besides English, some of our clinicians offer therapy in several different languages, including Mandarin, Cantonese, Tagalog, Spanish, Punjabi, Gujarati and Hindi.
 Please specify in the online intake form if you wish to connect with an SLP that speaks your preferred language.

 Can you offer slp services at our home?